Jpark99/Quantum_Security/sprint3/README.md

 ## Next steps

 Once we have built a symmetric encryption structure using QKD, our goal is to integrate it within some specific application.
+This could be, for instance, building our small secure communication channel between two computers.